webern/bottlerocket/sources/healthdog/README.md

 ## Configuration

-Configuration is read from a TOML file that looks like this:
+Configuration is read from a TOML file, which is generated from Bottlerocket settings:

 ```toml
 # the url to which healthdog will send metrics information